suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 In this example the encrypted payload is found at the URI indicated by the parameter-uri, i.e. "http://example.com/encrypted.bin".
 The encrypted payload will be downloaded and stored in component #1.
-Then, the information in the SUIT_Encryption_Info structure of the parameter-encryption-info, i.e. h'D86...1F0', will be used to decrypt the content in component #1 and the resulting plaintext payload will be stored into component #0.
+Then, the information in the SUIT_Encryption_Info structure referred to by parameter-encryption-info, i.e. h'D86...1F0', will be used to decrypt the content in component #1 and the resulting plaintext payload will be stored into component #0.